jarikoi/berkeleycourse/lab_10/SparkStreaming.md

 To create a port to which the streaming process can connect we will use the Unix nc command.
 The name nc stands for netcat.
 You can think about it as the Unix cat but for pushing data to a socket rather than a file.
-If you try this Lab on Windows, you can use the Windows netcat command in place of nc.
+If you try this Lab on Windows, you can use the Windows `netcat` command in place of `nc`.

 In a terminal window type the command below.
-The l option tells nc to listen for incoming connections.
+The `l` option tells `nc` to listen for incoming connections.
 This is the right behavior as we expect Spark Streaming to connect to the socket.
-The k command tells nc to continue listening even if a connection is completed.
-This way you can have nc running and restart you spark streaming application without needing to restart nc.
+The `k` command tells `nc` to continue listening even if a connection is completed.
+This way you can have `nc` running and restart you spark streaming application without needing to restart `nc`.
 ```
-\$nc -lk 9999
+$nc -lk 9999
 ```
 In the terminal window were you started nc, type some words.
 What happens on the streaming application side?

 The batch duration for our simple streaming application is one second.
 This is a short time when a human is providing the input.
 Lets change that to 30 seconds and see what happens.
-Restart pyspark and run the following commands.
+Restart `pyspark `and run the following commands.
 ```
 >>>from pyspark import SparkContext